Notice of Pre-AIA or AIA Status

 wherein the inference function relates to image classification ((Lee [0015]) “a method for recognizing an object through a selected neural network model using an object recognition device includes the steps of: acquiring an image from a camera that captures an external environment of a car,…recognizing an object located in front using the selected neural network model”, recognizing an object in front of a car using a camera that acquires an image corresponds to image classification) and wherein the inference result is an image classification result ((Lee [0014]) “The above object recognition unit can recognize at least one of a lane, a type of vehicle, a pedestrian, an animal, and a sign from the captured image”)

-At the time of filing, one of ordinary skill in the art would have motivation to combine the apparatus jointly taught by Lee, Kang, and Cohen for the parent claim of claim 19, claim 11.
+At the time of filing, one of ordinary skill in the art would have motivation to combine the apparatus jointly taught by Lee, Kang, and Guttman for the parent claim of claim 19, claim 11.
 No new embodiments are introduced, so the reason to combine is the same as for the parent claim.

 Claim 20 is rejected under 35 U.S.C.
-103 as being unpatentable over Lee in view of Kang, further in view of Cohen, further in view of Yae (U.S. Patent Application Publication No. 2019/0115015), hereinafter Yae.
+103 as being unpatentable over Lee in view of Kang, further in view of Guttman, further in view of Yae (U.S. Patent Application Publication No. 2019/0115015), hereinafter Yae.

 Regarding claim 20,